remg427/misp42splunk/docs/mispgetioc.md

         - onlyids (boolean),
         - [type](https://www.circl.lu/doc/misp/categories-and-types/#types).
 Use a CSV string to list the types; for example type="domain" or type="domain,hostname,ip-dst"
         - [category](https://www.circl.lu/doc/misp/categories-and-types/#categories) Use a CSV string to list the categories; for example category="Payload delivery" or category="Payload delivery,Network activity,External analysis"
+        - tags.
+Use a CSV string to search for events with these tags
+        - not_tags.
+Use a CSV string to search for events which have not these tags

     + you may set getuuid=Y to get the event uuid in the results
     + likewise set getorg=Y to list the originating organisation